 - have the potential to develop the necessary skills to become effective teachers and to complete successfully the teaching practice and written assignments

-The British Council offers CELTA courses around the world at its teaching centres, including the following countries:
+The British Council offers CELTA courses around the world at its teaching centres, including the following locations:

 - Saudi Arabia